aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 The replacement text is merged into the first field by setting the specified text into the **FieldMergingArgs.Text** property.
 The text from this property is merged into the field by the mail merge engine.

 The code applies this for only the first field in the region by checking the **FieldMergingArgs.FieldValue** property.
 The field value of the first field in the region is marked with “FirstField” .
-This makes this type of logic easier to implement over several regions as no extra code is required.
+This makes this type of logic easier to implement over many regions as no extra code is required.

 **Example**